 - 1. Relate to the mission of The Rotary Foundation - 2.
 Include the active participation of Rotarians - 3.
 Exclude any liability to The Rotary Foundation or Rotary International beyond the funding amount of the grant - 4.
-Adhere to the governing laws of the United States and the host area of the grant, and harm no individuals or entities.
-Sponsors for projects and travel planned for countries sanctioned by the US Department of the Treasury Office of Foreign Assets Control may need to supply additional information. - 5.
+Adhere to the governing laws of the United States and the host area of the grant, and harm no individuals or entities - 5.
 Only fund activities that have been reviewed and approved by TRF before their implementation.
 Grants may not be used to reimburse clubs or districts for activities and expenses already completed or in progress.
-Planning for grant activities prior to approval is encouraged, but expenses may not be incurred.
-After grant approval, any changes to the original project plan must be pre-approved by TRF.
-TRF considers each semester of a degree program to be a new activity and therefore eligible for funding. - 6.
+Planning for grant activities prior to approval is encouraged, but expenses may not be incurred. - 6.
 Demonstrate sensitivity to the host area's tradition and culture - 7.
-Comply with the Conflict of Interest Policy for Program Participants as outlined in section 10.030 of The

-Rotary Foundation Code of Policies and in Section XII below.
+Comply with the Conflict of Interest Policy for Grant Participants as outlined in section 7.030 of The Rotary Foundation Code of Policies - 8.
+Comply with the policy regarding the use of Rotary Marks as outlined in section 1.060.9 of The Rotary Foundation Code of Policies